Laura Fuentes

 Real New Orleans Shrimp Étouffée

-Whether you make it on a normal weekend or came across it searching for a New Orleans recipe to make over Mardi Gras, know that this post will explain how to make this traditional dish at home step-by-step so you can enjoy a bowl without any worries.
+Whether you make this shrimp étouffée on a normal weekend or come across it searching for a New Orleans recipe to make over Mardi Gras, I’ll explain how to make it step-by-step.

 What is Étouffée?